hamishhuggard/ea_data_viz/README.md

  - Views
  - Posts
  - Most recent posts
+- On the title: X EAs have donated Y amount and pledged a further Z.

 This is a dashboard to provide a quick overview of some key statistics of the [effective altruism](https://www.effectivealtruism.org/) (EA) movement.